tokio-rs/website/content/docs/going-deeper/frames.md

 ## Writing a codec

-The codec implements the `tokio_io::codec::Decoder` and `tokio_io::codec::Encoder` traits.
+The codec implements the `tokio_codec::Decoder` and `tokio_codec::Encoder` traits.
 Its job is to convert a frame to and from bytes.
-Those traits are used in conjunction with the `tokio_io::codec::Framed` struct to provide buffering, decoding and encoding of byte streams.
+Those traits are used in conjunction with the `tokio_codec::Framed` struct to provide buffering, decoding and encoding of byte streams.

 Let's look at a simplified version of the `LinesCodec` struct, which implements